ignmh87/ignmh87/README.md

 ---

-- 🔭 I am currently studying a higher degree in Multiplatform Application Development.
+- 🔭 I'm currently studying a higher degree in Multiplatform Application Development.
 - 👀 I’m looking for a software development internship.
 - 🌱 I'm currently learning Vscode, Java, HTML5 and JavaScript.
 - 💞️ I'm looking to collaborate on a project that will make me learn more than what I already know.